haroldmud/quality-code-challenge/README.md

-rybody want to leave their nine to five
+ybody want to leave their nine to five
 # quality-code-challenge